 Consider the following resources and programming ideas for creating inclusive communities through play:

 Create awareness, break down barriers, and foster friendships

 Provide playground activities and events that promote character development and create a sense of community among children of all abilities while at play on the playground.
-2Play Together: Fostering Friendships Through Inclusive Play, developed in partnership with PlayCore and the National Lekotek Center, provides inclusive playground activities and tips that promote character development, understanding, and fun between children with and without disabilities.
+2Play Together: Fostering Friendships Through Inclusive Play, provides inclusive playground activities and tips that promote character development, understanding, and fun between children with and without disabilities.
 These activities provide ways to create more inclusive communities at school, church, camp, or special events through the magical and intuitive behavior of play!

 These playground activities address common character education traits and how to include children with physical, social, sensory, communicative, and cognitive disabilities.
 Each playground activity includes an introduction, directions for leading the activity, and inclusion tips through various modifications and adaptations to the activity or equipment used.
 You will know your efforts have been successful when children of all abilities freely play with each other independently and by choice.

 Promote disability awareness through a variety of inclusive play events